magnesj/ResInsight/docs/Completions.md

 - **Properties** -- The availability of these options depend on the **Fracture Orientation** and the **Conductivity in Fracture** setting.
   - **Conductivity in Fracture**
     - **Finite Conductivity** -- Use a calculated conductivity for flow in the fracture.
 Either the StimPlan conductivity, or a constant conductivity in Ellipse fractures.
     - **Infinite Conductivity** -- Assume infinite conductivity in the fracture itself.
-For StimPlan fractures this will ignore the conductivity in the Stimplane data.
+For StimPlan fractures this will ignore the conductivity in the StimPlan data.
   - **Skin Factor** -- Used when exporting to Eclipse.
   - **Perforation Length** -- The length of the intersection between the well bore and the fracture when the fracture is along the well path ( Fractures **Along Well Path** only ).
   - **Perforation Efficiency** -- The efficiency of the wellbore-fracture perforation ( Fractures **Along Well Path** only ).